demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

   - Choose from `Never`, `Chance`, or `Always`.
   - The specific chance is dynamic and non-configurable.
 - `EclipsesBlockMusic` - Prevent the morning/afternoon ambient tracks from playing during Eclipsed weather, which has its own ambience.
+- `SnowyGiants` - Forest Keepers will blend in more with the environment when they spawn on snowy moons.
+  - If you experience issues with other skin mods, you should disable this.

 ## Interior